bengtj100/stacky-lang/doc/Introduction.md

 ## Using the interpreter

 When the Stacky intepreter is installed and put in a directory on the path, it is started by simply typing `stacky` into a command-line shell.

+It is also possible to use `rlwrap` which uses the *GNU Readline* library to add history and command-line editing.
+The command to use is then `rlstacky`

+**NOTE:** You'll need to install the package `rlwrap` on your OS for `rlstacky` to work!

-Doing that will give you an output similar to this:
+Doing any of the above will give you an output similar to this:

 ```
 $ stacky